Iran Transport Information

-If you are traveling to Iran by yourself without the help of a tour operator, you might need to know about the transportation system of the country.
+If you are traveling to Iran by yourself without the help of a tour operator, you might need to know about Iran transport information.
 To arrive in Iran you can choose air, rail, or bus system depending on where are you coming from.
 Once you are inside the country the public transportation in big cities are available in a low price for everyone.

 Taxis are widely available in big and small cities.
 You can either hail a private or a shuttle taxi.
 Shuttle taxis travel between the main streets and squares of the city so you need to know the name of the street or the square.
 Sometimes to arrive at your destination you might need to hop on more than one shuttle taxi or you can hail for a private ride which will be more expensive.
 To hail a private taxi you can say ‘Dar Bast’ to the driver and he will take you to your destination at any location in the city.
 It is the best to agree on a price before you get in the car.